-The trail begins at Lee Pass and passes by the open finger canyons of the near-by cliffs as it travels along Timber Creek.
+The trail begins at Lee Pass and passes by the open finger canyons of the nearby cliffs as it travels along Timber Creek.
 After coming around the corner and within view of La Verkin Creek, the trail descends the slope down to the creek bottom on a hard packed trail.
-Once on the creek bed, the trail heads up stream offering amazing views of the surrounding cliffs.
-The trail is 7 miles from Lee Pass to Kolob Arch, one of the main destinations of the route and possibly the nations largest free-standing arch.
-From there you can continue up canyon to Beartrap Canyon and Willis Canyon to extend your trip or offer day hiking options.
+Once at the creek, the trail heads up stream offering amazing views of the surrounding cliffs.
+The trail is 7 miles from Lee Pass to Kolob Arch, one of the main destinations of the route and one of the largest free-standing arches in the country.
+From there you can continue up canyon to Bear Trap Canyon and Willis Canyon to extend your trip or offer day hiking options.
 This is a great area to spend a few days.
 This trail is best in the spring, summer and fall.
 The trail typically has snow in the winter that can remain until early spring.
 Camping is in designated sites only and is available online for reservable sites and at Visitor Centers for first come, first serve sites.